mbechtel2/GTCOS-DoS/README.md

     $ sudo ./mlp_vs_all.sh <use_cache_part>  # 1 for partitioning, 0 for no partitioning

 Once completed, the figures showing the victim slowdown and LLC missrate results can be found in the figs directory.
+For the slowdown figures, the y-axis range can be changed to better display the results for some platforms (e.g. Tiger Lake UP3).
+This can be done by changing the min and max values in the following line from the corresponding .scr files:

+    set yrange [0:100] # Change values as necessary

+The graphs can be redrawn by then running:

+    $ cd figs
+    $ gnuplot bw-gen.gp # or mlp-gen.gp
+    $ cd ..